Exodromy: Extending exodromy: coefficients, stacks, ℓ -adic sheaves

-Recall that the protruncated étale topological type of a simplicial scheme $ Y_{\ast} $ can be identified with the colimit in protruncated spaces of the simplicial object that carries $m \in \mbfDelta$ to the protruncated étale shape of the fibres of the cartesian fibration \smash{$\GalDelta(Y_{\ast}) \to \mbfDelta$} agree with the protruncated étale shape of the schemes $Y_m$, it follows from \Cref{prop:protruncated} that the protruncated shape of the the total category $\GalDelta(Y_{\ast}) $ is the colimit of this simplicial diagram.
+Recall that the protruncated étale homotopy type of a simplicial scheme $ X_{\ast} $ can be identified with the colimit in protruncated spaces of the simplicial object that carries $ [m] \in \DDelta$ to the protruncated étale shape of the fibers of the cartesian fibration \smash{$\GalDelta(X_{\ast}) \to \DDelta$} agree with the protruncated étale shape of the schemes $Y_m$, it follows from \Cref{prop:protruncated} that the protruncated shape of the total category $\GalDelta(X_{\ast}) $ is the colimit of this simplicial diagram.
 In other words:

-\begin{thm} The classifying protruncated space of $\GalDelta(Y_{\ast})$ recovers the protruncated étale topological type of $Y_{\ast}$. \end{thm}
+\begin{thm} Let $ X_{\ast} $ be a simplicial coherent scheme.
+The classifying protruncated space of $\GalDelta(X_{\ast})$ recovers the protruncated étale homotopy type of $X_{\ast}$. \end{thm}

 Combining this with \Cref{prop:GaldeltaConstr} we obtain: